patrickkunka/zero-width/README.md

 ### Background

-Various IE versions to not like `font-size: 0;` so `font-size: 0.1px;` is often suggested as an alternative.
+Various IE versions do not like `font-size: 0;` so `font-size: 0.1px;` is often suggested as an alternative.
 However, FireFox does not like `font-size: 0.1px` and rounds it up, negating its use.
 Using a "zero-width" font on our element provides us with whitespace clearing accross all font-face combatible browsers.

 ### Repo Contents